Grimur12/VNL1_24_H7/DOCS/Dagbók.md

   - Ólafur and Leonard
     - Today this group needs to get the UI layer going.
   - Iðunn and Pedro
-    Today we want to finish the Maintenance Layer.
+    - Today we want to finish the Maintenance Layer.
   - Grímur and Máni
+    - Today we helped other group members with the Logic and UI layer and worked on the journal and what to change in the Design Report.

 The goal of today is to:
   - finish the Logic Layer